projectcalico/calico-neutron/doc/source/devref/l3_only_networks.rst

 Finally, the large deployer requirements include Nova's compute host scheduling being aware of possible hosts' L2 segments, and whether they have IP addresses and other resources.
 Again this is potentially interesting to Calico deployments as well.
-Also it interacts with many similar conversations about making Nova's scheduling logic depend on more things, and I think it would be fair to consider this area as a major can of worms.
-I guess it will eventually happen, but should aim to part of a unified design that covers all of the similar scheduling requirements in this area; and I suggest that we decouple it from the other L3 connectivity and addressing aspects above.
+However it also interacts with many similar conversations about making Nova's scheduling logic depend on more things, and I think there will need to be a unified cross-project effort and design to address all of those similar scheduling requirements.
+Therefore I suggest that we decouple it from the other L3 connectivity and addressing aspects above.

 Proposed Change
 ===============